Getting the Highest VA Rating for a Back Disability

 Many veterans find VA’s rules for rating back disabilities confusing.
 Despite having severe impairment and a lot of pain, veterans often find that VA rates their back injuries at 10 or 20 percent.

 A lot of veterans feel that this 10 or 20 percent rating is low for how much their back disability affects them.
-Is it possible to get a higher VA rating for a back disability?
+Is that rating correct or should it be higher?

 In this article, I will discuss how VA rates back disabilities and the ratings your can receive.
 I will focus on the thoracolumbar spine.